Education Secretary pledges to tackle ‘chronic’ skills shortages

 Liberal Democrat skills spokesman Ian Sollom tabled a “wrecking” amendment to the Bill, to cancel the proposed legislation, because “it fails to establish Skills England as a statutory independent body”.

-Mr Perkins said the amendment would mean going “right back to square one and stop reform dead in its tracks”, instead of aiding the “speedy setting up of Skills England”.
+Mr Perkins said the amendment – which MPs rejected 312 votes to 70, majority 242 – would mean going “right back to square one and stop reform dead in its tracks”, instead of aiding the “speedy setting up of Skills England”.

 Conservative former education secretary Damian Hinds criticised the Bill and accused the Government of attempting to “set the standards” for T-level qualifications.